daolinet/daolinet/README.md

 DaoliNet for Efficient and Dynamic Docker Networking
 =================

-DaoliNet is a Software Defined Networking (SDN) system that is designed to provide efficient and dynamic connection for Docker containers, which is suitable for the lightweight and ephemeral nature of micro-servicing workloads of Docker containers.
+DaoliNet is a Software Defined Networking (SDN) system to provide dynamic, efficient, scalable and virtualized connection for Docker containers.

 Top-Level Features
 ------------------
+* Dynamic connection: Containers are hot-plug cconnected according to their PaaS business required relationship rather than their IP address definition, and the control of a connection is dynamic following the dynamic change of the PaaS business requirement.

-* Resource efficient: Connection of containers consumes little host resource when the containers are not in active communication, but can instantly switch to providing full connection capacity.
+* Efficient connection: Connection of containers consumes little host resource when the containers are not in active communication, but can instantly switch to providing full connection capacity.
 This is in the same fashion of containers efficient utilization of host CPU resource.
 You get more out of your server resource.

-* Distribution anywhere: Docker servers can be laptops or PCs inside the firewalls of your office or home, servers in your own datacenter, or virtual machines in public clouds such as AWS.
+* Scalability: Container cloud can grow to very large scale in pyramid structure of L3 routers connecting L2 switches to keep the connection quick.
+This pyramid structured networking is in contrast to container-MAC-in-UDP encapsulation flattened L2 switches which have to hold a large number of container MAC addresses and slow down the connection.

-* Network virtualization: You can choose any CIDR IP addresses for your containers, and a container can keep IP address unchanged after moving physical locations.
+* Network virtualization: A container keeps IP address unchanged when moving physical locations.
+A multi-tenancy cloud allows tenants to freely choose IP addresses for their containers.

 * Pure software implementation using Open-V-Switch (OVS): Providing network functions as distributed switches, routers, gateways and firewalls.
 System deployment in a plug-n-play simplicity.